GNosii/CommandCord/README.md

 CommandCord is built in an way that you can run it from outside your bot's codebase.
 Allowing you to also use it, if you're using another library/language for your bot.

+## Installating

+You can install from NPM by using this command:
+`npm i @elnosii/commandcord --save-dev`

 ## Defining commands

 1. Create an `commands.json` file (you can name it whatever you want!) with this initial structure: